 Table of Contents

-2. How to make this apple pie recipe from scratch
+2. How to make Apple Pie from Scratch

 There are few desserts as iconic and comforting a slice of apple pie served a la mode.
 It’s every bit as delicious on the 4th of July as it is after Thanksgiving dinner and any day in between.